Engaged for Impact Awards 2022

-Aims of the Engaged for Impact awards:
+Aims of the Engagement and Impact awards

-- Recognise and reward teams and individuals who are committed to engagement for impact as part of their research
+• Recognise and reward teams and individuals who are committed to engagement for impact as part of their research

-- Celebrate collaborative ways of working
+• Celebrate collaborative ways of working

-- Promote and share innovative and high-quality research engagement approaches
+• Promote and share innovative and high-quality research engagement approaches

-- Share challenges and successes to foster learning and inspire other researchers and professional staff
+• Share challenges and successes to foster learning and inspire other researchers and professional staff

-These awards will aim to shine a light on all those involved in contributing to the success, whatever their role.
+These awards aim to shine a light on all those involved in contributing to the success, whatever their role.
 Different types of engagement (e.g. policy, public, patient, business) with research do not always sit neatly apart but often combine to achieve change.
 For that reason, public, policy, and business engagement with research could form part of the story in any of the award categories.
 Similarly, improving equality, diversity and inclusion as part of research endeavours is integral to the way we work at Leeds and so cuts across all the categories – this could equally be about improving inclusion of underrepresented researchers in engagement practices, including underrepresented groups in research methodologies, as well as empowering others in the wider community.

 We value research impact in all its forms, whether introducing new ideas, changing how we do things, or building people’s capacity to engage and benefit from our research.
 As such, the awards seek to encourage and reward engagement with research leading to all forms of impact and every category is as important as the others.